Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements

-To evaluate the limitations and disagreements around poisoning presented in the prior section, we coordinated thousands of network probes across 10\% of the ASes on the Internet and 92\% of the countries around the world, 5 geographically diverse BGP router locations \textemdash including two within Internet Exchange Points (IXPs) \textemdash and 37 BGP update collectors spread throughout the Internet.
+The software-driven infrastructure used in our experiments to uncover the feasibility of BGP poisoning coordinates a vast amount of Internet infrastructure.
+We leverage thousands of network probes across 10\% of the ASes on the Internet and 92\% of the countries around the world, 5 geographically diverse BGP router locations \textemdash including two within Internet Exchange Points (IXPs) \textemdash and 37 BGP update collectors spread throughout the Internet.
+Our sample size of experiment vantage and measurement points represents the best available publicly at the time of the experiments.
 The major components of our measurement infrastructure are shown in Figure~\ref{fig:infra}.
-We leverage both existing and new infrastructure in the \textit{control-plane} and \textit{data-plane}:
+For a detailed discussion of our ethical considerations, please see the next section after we first cover our experiment infrastructure.
+We employ both existing and new network infrastructure in the \textit{control-plane} and \textit{data-plane}:

 \textbf{Control-Plane Infrastructure}: We use BGP routers to advertise paths with poisoned announcements.
-The routers originate in a cooperating University AS~\footnote{ We will de-anonymize ASNs and prefixes upon acceptance.} and 4 routers from PEERING~\cite{schlinker14peering} advertised as AS 47065.
-The routers are distributed both geographically and topologically across 3 countries: USA, Brazil, and the Netherlands.
-See Figure~\ref{fig:atlas-peering}.
+The routers originate in a cooperating university AS, the University of Tennessee, Knoxville (AS 3450), and 4 routers from PEERING~\cite{schlinker14peering} advertised as AS 47065.
+Figure~\ref{fig:atlas-peering} shows the routers distributed both geographically and topologically across 3 countries: USA, Brazil, and the Netherlands.
+While this geographic diversity does not necessarily correspond with topological (i.e. AS-level) diversity), we used all available BGP routers from PEERING to generalize our results.

 Advertisements were sent to 26 upstream transit ASes plus 300 peers.
 This includes two IXPs within PEERING.
-We employ 8 unused, unique /24 prefixes from PEERING and two /24 prefixes~\cref{anonymize} from the University AS.
+We employ 8 unused, unique /24 prefixes from PEERING and two /24 prefixes from the university AS.
 Active experiments pause 2 minutes between measurements after each BGP advertisement, and in some cases 10 minutes or more for different measurements depending on infrastructure constraints.
 These wait times help prevent route-flap dampening~\cite{rfc2439,rfc7196} and ensure expiration of MRAI timers~\cite{RFC4271}.

+Poisoned advertisements are in the following format, which provides neighbor validation for the first AS and ROV for the last.
+This setup mirrors existing usage of AS-path prepending for traffic engineering use cases.

 Finally, we monitor our BGP advertisements propagation from all 37 BGP update collectors available from CAIDA's BGPStream~\cite{Orsini:2016ug}.
 These collectors live physically within RouteViews~\cite{routeViews} and RIPE NCC's network~\cite{riperis}.